 Ensure appropriate safety procedures are followed for the duration of the work.

 5. Gain access to the to both the front and rear drains of the rear ESS.
-Reference Figure 2 below for an exemplar ESS with rear drains visible.
+Reference Figure 2 on the following page for an exemplar ESS with rear drains visible.

 Figure 2: Complete ESS Enclosure - Rear Drains Visible